tesseract-ocr/tessdoc/ImproveQuality.md

 By default Tesseract is optimized to recognize sentences of words.
 If you're trying to recognize something else, like receipts, price lists, or codes, there are a few things you can do to improve the accuracy of your results, as well as double-checking that the appropriate [segmentation method](#page-segmentation-method) is selected.

 Disabling the dictionaries Tesseract uses should increase recognition if most of your text isn't dictionary words.
-They can be disabled by setting the both of the [configuration variables](ControlParams) `load_system_dawg` and `load_freq_dawg` to `false`.
+They can be disabled by setting both of the [configuration variables](ControlParams) `load_system_dawg` and `load_freq_dawg` to `false`.

 It is also possible to add words to the word list Tesseract uses to help recognition, or to add common character patterns, which can further help to improve accuracy if you have a good idea of the sort of input you expect.
 This is explained in more detail in the [Tesseract manual](https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#config-files-and-augmenting-with-user-data).